The office is open from 9am to 4.30pm Wednesday, Thursday & Friday. We are closed Mondays and Tuesdays.

 Are there any issues that are not dealt with?

-Severe mental illness would be generally referred to specialist agencies.
+Severe mental illness would be referred to specialist agencies.
+We are not ACC accredited counsellors.

 How successful is the process?